 Take look at the operation manual to learn more.

 Check out the video below to get up close and personal with this 8mm video walkman.

 8mm video players may have steep prices owing to scarcity.
 However, if you wish to easily convert your 8mm tapes to digital without a camcorder and preserve precious memories, price shouldn’t be an issue.

-Also think of the convenience of directly playing your 8mm tapes to TV just like you would with a VHS VCR.
+Also, think of the convenience of having an 8mm cassette viewer.
+You get to directly play your 8mm tapes to TV just like you would with a VHS VCR.